Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 | pattern | Type of expected value for the `pattern` field |
 | enum | List of possible values for the `pattern` field if it is an enumeration |

-The different types of `pattern` are :
+The different types of `pattern` are:

 | Value | Meaning |
 | :--- | :--- |